edinburgh-napier/set09121/lectures/lecture2.md

 <!-- .slide: class="leftalign" -->
 # Cross platform code

-Standard c++ code that just does logic is basically cross-platform.
+Standard C++ code that just does logic is basically cross-platform.

 Where we get into trouble is when hardware and system calls.
-- windowing
+- Windowing
-- input
+- Input
-- graphics
+- Graphics
-- sound
+- Sound
-- threading
+- Threading
-- time
+- Time
-- maths
+- Maths

 <!-- .element: class="fragment" -->

 Each operating system has it's own way of doing this.
 (See POSIX)
 <!-- .element: class="fragment" -->

-We have great libraries that do all this for us. e.g SFML, GLFW, SDL.
+So, we use libraries that do all this for us. e.g SFML, GLFW, SDL.
 <!-- .element: class="fragment" -->